seekdavidlee/Eklee-Azure-Functions-GraphQl/Documentation/Mutations.md

 ## Azure Cosmos DB (SQL API/ Document database) based mutation

-The Azure Cosmos DB consist of multiple types of data services.
-This section relates specifically to the Document database.
+The Azure Cosmos DB consist of multiple types of data services like Document database, Graph database etc. This section relates specifically to the Document database.
 To begin, we start by calling the ConfigureDocumentDb<T> extension method.
 Let's review the example below where we are setting up the Delete configuration first.
 ```
 inputBuilderFactory.Create<BookReview>(this)
 	.Delete<BookReviewId, Status>(